Pierre-D-G/PEAN-Contacts-Manager/README.md

 * Get - `/api/contacts/contact/:id` - view all the details about a contact
 * Post - `/api/contacts` - Create a new contact
 * Put - `/api/contacts/contact/:id` - Update a contact's details
-* Delete - `/api/contacts/contact/:id` - Delete a contacts
+* Delete - `/api/contacts/contact/:id` - Delete a contact

 ### Contact Details